 As per the requirement from the Department of Labour, employers are required to employ a total of 2% disabled persons, meaning that Council needs to employ a minimum of 44 disabled persons.
-Council currently has eleven (11) permanently employed and known disabled employees, which translates to 0.4%.
+Council currently has eleven (21) permanently employed and known disabled employees.
 In order to attract people with disabilities, positions which are suitable for people with disabilities are to be identified and will be stated as such on the advertisements.
 The Municipality has a strategy on employment of people living with disabilities.